ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-1-Examples/README.md

 ---
 ## Getting Started:

+MAKE SURE TO HAVE GONE THROUGH THE ENV_SETUP.md

 1 - Copy the starter code from here into a new, private repository in your personal GitHub account.
 When adding a collaborator, be sure to add me ("cscc-luke-rouker").

 ---